 While current debates around COVID-19 are understandably focused on the immediate impact of pandemic-induced recession conditions, the economic history literature teaches us that we should be equally-perhaps even more-concerned about the long-run scarring effects arising from this economic dislocation.
 Indeed, this channel may be especially relevant in more modern, high-income, and robust-safety net settings where most people survive an adverse shock, only to contend with the long-term and sometimes latent fallout.
 Some of these scarring effects stem from the immediate impact on household incomes.
-Depression-era resource deficits have been shown to affect cohorts that were in utero at the time well into adulthood, lowering their college completion rates and later-life incomes, and raising their rates of later-life poverty and disability-adverse effects that were only more pronounced in poorer areas, and areas that received less relief spending (Arthi, 2018; Fishback and Thomasson, 2014).51
+Depression-era resource deficits have been shown to affect cohorts that were in utero at the time well into adulthood, lowering their college completion rates and later-life incomes, and raising their rates of later-life poverty and disability-adverse effects that were only more pronounced in poorer areas, and areas that received less relief spending (Arthi, 2018; Fishback & Thomasson, 2014).36

 Meanwhile, other long-run penalties arise from disruptions to labor markets and human capital acquisition.
-A large contemporary literature studies the phenomenon of labor market scarring, or the idea that economic conditions at the time of labor market entry may have lasting effects on training decisions, occupational choice, career trajectories, and lifetime income.52 This evidence, much of it taken from college graduates around the 2008 Recession, is mixed: some studies suggest that the impact of initial labor
+A large contemporary literature studies the phenomenon of labor market scarring, or the idea that economic conditions at the time of labor market entry may have lasting effects on training decisions, occupational choice, career trajectories, and lifetime income.37 This evidence, much of it taken from college graduates of tradeoffs between economic activity and health, and differences in this tradeoff in wealthier vs less wealthy nations, in Section V.